 Day 8: Havana

 This was sadly our last day in Cuba so we toured the city as much as possible before we had to leave.
-We realized you need a lot more time to explore Havana and we can’t wait to go back.
+We realised you need a lot more time to explore Havana and we can’t wait to go back.

 Our guide, Valeri, was awesome and I hope we get to meet him again some day.
 He was knowledgeable, generous to a fault and the loveliest guy you’ll meet.
 You can see his profile on Cuban Adventures’ website.